mrdeusvu1t/selection-statments/README.md

 1. Implement a [GetLengthWithCascadedIfElse](SelectionStatments/Statements.cs#L174) method.
 See the method documentation and `TODO`.
 1. Implement a [GetLengthWithSwitchExpression](SelectionStatments/Statements.cs#L184) method.
 See the method documentation and `TODO`.
 1. Implement a [GetMonthWithCascadedIfElse](SelectionStatments/Statements.cs#L196) method.
 See the method documentation and `TODO`.
-1. Implement a [GetLengthWithSwitchExpression](SelectionStatments/Statements.cs#L184) method.
-See the method documentation and `TODO`.
-1. Implement a [GetMonthWithCascadedIfElse](SelectionStatments/Statements.cs#L196) method.
-See the method documentation and `TODO`.
 1. Implement a [GetMonthWithSwitchStatement](SelectionStatments/Statements.cs#L208) method.
 See the method documentation and `TODO`.
 1. Implement a [GetMonthWithSwitchExpression](SelectionStatments/Statements.cs#L220) method.
 See the method documentation and `TODO`.